nils-emmenegger/dmoj-submit/README.md

 To see all subcommands and options, you can use the `help` subcommand, e.g. `dmoj-submit help` or `dmoj-submit help config`.

-### examples
+### Examples

-The following is an example of using dmoj-submit.
+The following is an example of how you might use dmoj-submit.
 Lines prepended with `$` are user input.
 All other lines are program output.
 Additionally, MY_API_TOKEN should be replaced with your DMOJ API token.

 ```
 $ dmoj-submit config --token MY_API_TOKEN